Barry Allen (Arrowverse): Legacy

+In a possible future, Barry as the Flash is one of the several heroes remembered in the era called the "Age of Heroes".

+Sometime before 2032, the Flash Museum was built to honor Barry and Team Flash for their heroics.
+The museum included exhibits for Barry's old enemies; including Reverse-Flash, Zoom, Savitar, DeVoe and Cicada.
+Following Barry's disappearance in a future crisis an in a now-erased future, Barry's daughter, Nora West-Allen went to the Flash Museum on a regular basis to learn about her father who was never able to raise her.

 Costume

-Barry's suit is altered and upgraded every season.
+Barry's suit as the Flash is altered and upgraded every season.
 The suit is designed by Cisco Ramon and its original design was intended as a uniform for firefighters.
-The suit was a modernised version of the traditional flash suit with a matching dark maroon colored helmet, which features the same maroon emblem and gold lightning symbol as the suit does.
-The second season suit made minor changes to the suit, the alteration being the background color of the emblem is now white with a gold lightning symbol which is more true to the comics.
-Besides the alteration of the emblem in season 2, there appears to only minor changes made throughout the three seasons.
-The suit in season 4 appears to be a brighter red, with added leather paddings and golden accents.
+The suit during the first season was a modernised version of the traditional Flash suit with a matching dark maroon colored helmet, which features the same maroon emblem and gold lightning symbol as the suit does.
+During the second season minor changes were made to the suit, the alteration being the background color of the emblem is now white with a gold lightning symbol which is more true to the comics.
+Besides the alteration of the emblem in second season, there appears to only minor changes made throughout the three seasons.
+The suit in the fourth season appears to be a brighter red, with added leather paddings and golden accents.
 The fifth season made one of the most significant changes, that is the removal of the chin strap and switching the fabric softer more body fitting look, created by Ryan Choi, in the future.
-The sixth season suit is fairly similar to the season 5 suit though now with gold piping along the torso and an entirely new cowl which features the return of the chinstrap as well as modified ear pieces designed to look more like the classic Hermes wings from the comics.
+The suit in the sixth season is fairly similar to though now with gold piping along the torso and an entirely new cowl which features the return of the chinstrap as well as modified ear pieces designed to look more like the classic Hermes wings from the comics.
+The seventh season sees the Cowl to have nanotech for easier removal.
+The eighth season has the suit upgraded with the Golden Boots straight from the comics.